HMS Ambuscade (D38): Design and construction

 The main gun armament of Ambuscade consisted of four 4.7 inch BL Mk I guns.
 These guns fired a 50 lb shell to a range of 15800 yd at a rate of about 5–6 rounds per gun per minute, with 190 shells carried per gun.
 (Later destroyers were fitted with QF guns firing cased charges and giving a higher rate of fire).
 Anti-aircraft armament consisted of two 2-pounder pom-poms (with 100 rounds per gun) and four Lewis guns.
 Torpedo armament consisted of the required six 21 inch torpedo tubes, in two triple mounts.

 The ship's armament went through a number of changes during the Second World War.
 By April 1941, the aft triple torpedo-tube mount was replaced by a 3-inch (76 mm) anti-aircraft gun.
 Further changes included the addition of two Oerlikon 20 mm cannon, the removal of two 4.7 inch guns ("A"- and "Y"-mount), replacement of the ships rangefinder and director with radar, fitting of the Hedgehog anti-submarine mortar and a heavier depth charge outfit.
 The ship's Hedgehog mount and remaining torpedo tubes were removed when the ship was fitted with two Squid launchers in May 1943.

 Ambuscade was laid down at Yarrow's Glasgow shipyard on 8 December 1924 and was launched on 14 January 1926.
 During speed trials on 2 March 1927, Ambuscade reached an average speed of 36.88 knot.
 She was commissioned on 9 April 1927.
+Ambuscade was the seventh ship of that name to serve with the Royal Navy.